Skip to main content

 Rare cancers comprise more than 200 different tumours, 74% of which have an annual incidence rate below one case every 200,000 European citizens.

-Taken together rare cancers account for about 20%-25% of all new cancer diagnoses, nonetheless knowledge on rare cancers is scarce due to small sample sizes and lack of data.
+Taken together rare cancers account for 20%-25% of all new cancer diagnoses, however knowledge on rare cancers is scarce due to small sample sizes and lack of data.
 Clinical and translational research need large international collaborations exploiting networks specialized in rare cancers, that pool knowledge and data together.

-The IDEA4RC ambition is to establish the framework for a first-in-the-field European data ecosystem for rare cancer linking in a federated network data provided by eleven centres of the European Reference Network on rare adult solid cancers (EURACAN), including about 70 health care providers in 26 EU Member States.
+The IDEA4RC ambition is to establish a first-in-the-field European data ecosystem for rare cancer linking in a federated network data provided by eleven centres of the European Reference Network on rare adult solid cancers (EURACAN), including about 70 health care providers in 26 EU Member States.

-The rare cancer data ecosystem realized in the project will advance clinical research contributing to improve the quality of care, patients’ access to optimal diagnosis and treatment, so that ultimately all patients have equal access to high quality specialist care all over EU, in compliance with principle 16 of the European Pillar of Social Rights.
+The IDEA4RC data ecosystem will advance clinical research contributing to improve the quality of care, patients’ access to optimal diagnosis and treatment, so that all patients have equal access to high quality specialist care all over EU, in compliance with principle 16 of the European Pillar of Social Rights.

 Pathways to scale towards significant impact revolve around: (i) coordination with EURACAN governing bodies to propose the data ecosystem to other centres; (ii) dissemination towards other ERNs on rare diseases; (iii) creation of a community of interest among wider audience of interested stakeholders; (iv) possible commercial exploitation of software technologies developed within the project.

-9. the engagement of stakeholders for a wider community of interest involving patients' advocacy and all kinds of users
+9. The engagement of stakeholders for a wider community of interest progressed involving patients advocates, clinical stakeholders outside the IDEA4RC Consortium and other interested parties

 IDEA4RC encompasses cutting-edge methodologies, technologies, and strategies aimed at advancing healthcare data management, research, and innovation, with a focus on addressing the challenges posed by research on rare cancers and, particularly, privacy preserving data processing.
 IDEA4RC's innovative solutions not only drive advancements in oncology research but also intend to adhere to the approach being established by the EHDS regulation.